 - The 14th century John Wycliffe Bible is generally credited with being the first complete English translation.
 It renders the terms in question with the phrases "lechers against kind," and "those that do lechery with men."
-The word "lechery" means lustful sexual desire or active sexual indulgence of those desires.
+The word "lechery" means sexual desire or active sexual indulgence of those desires.
 Lechery "against kind" and "with men" are clearly referring to homosexual acts, and plausibly include homosexual desires.

-- The 18th century Wesley New Testament and the 19th century Young's Literal Translation utilize the word "sodomites," which is a straightforward reference to those who commit homosexual acts.
+- The 18th-century Wesley New Testament and the 19th-century Young's Literal Translation utilize the word "sodomites," which is a straightforward reference to those who commit homosexual acts.

 - James Murdock, translating in 1851 from the ancient Syriac Peshitta (An ancient translation of the New Testament into Syrian Aramaic, one of the earliest translations of the New Testament into another language) rendered the term "liers with males."
 George Lamsa similarly translated from the Peshitta with the phrase "men who lie down with males."

 So there is a consistent understanding among translators that spans back through history that these passages refer to homosexual acts in their list of sins.
 Does the KJV represent an exception to this?
 Hardly.
-The translations of "abusers of themselves with mankind," (1 Corinthians 6:9-10) and "them that defile themselves with mankind," (1 Timothy 1:10) was first offered by William Tyndale, whose work was the basis for an ongoing chain of English translations including the Matthew Bible, the Coverdale Bible, the Great Bible, the Bishop's Bible, and of course the KJV.
+The translations of "abusers of themselves with mankind," (1 Corinthians 6:9-10) and "them that defile themselves with mankind," (1 Timothy 1:10) were first offered by William Tyndale, whose work was the basis for an ongoing chain of English translations including the Matthew Bible, the Coverdale Bible, the Great Bible, the Bishop's Bible, and of course the KJV.
 If you look at any of these translations, you will find these same phrases.
 If you go on to look in these translations at Leviticus 18:22, you will find: